amkhrjee/fontonic/readme.md

-# Interize
+# Fontonic

-A browser extension for changing font to Inter for any website.
+A browser extension for changing fonts!